buildbot/buildbot/master/README.rst

   Developers, who do not have the facilities to test their changes everywhere before committing, will know shortly afterwards whether they have broken the build or not.
 * Buildbot allows to track various metrics (warning counts, lint checks, image size, compile time, etc) over time.
 * Buildbot has minimal requirements for workers: using virtualenv, only a Python installation is required.
-* Build slaves can be run behind a NAT firewall and communicate with the master.
+* Workers can be run behind a NAT firewall and communicate with the master.
 * Buildbot has a variety of status-reporting tools to get information about builds in front of developers in a timely manner.

 Documentation